Tomáš Kalas

-Tomáš Kalas (born 15 May 1993) is a Czech professional footballer who plays for Bristol City and the Czech Republic national team.
+Tomáš Kalas (born 15 May 1993) is a Czech professional footballer who plays for Schalke 04 and the Czech Republic national team.
 He plays as a centre-back, but has also been played as a right-back.

 Having begun his career at Sigma Olomouc, Kalas signed for Chelsea for a reported £5.2 million in 2010.
 He spent most of his tenure out on loan, first back at Sigma, then at Vitesse Arnhem, 1.
 FC Köln, Middlesbrough, Fulham and Bristol City.
 He transferred to Bristol City fully in 2019.

 Kalas earned 42 caps and scored once for the Czech youth international teams, and made his senior international debut in 2012.
 He was included in the Czech Republic squad for UEFA Euro 2020.